 Spring

 In English we will be exploring several genres this term.
 We will be finishing and publishing our narratives based upon a pickpocket from the book we have studied in class - The Promise.
-After this, we will delve into some non-fiction writing and we will be looking at balanced arguments based around the plea of the suffragettes from the 19th century.
+After this, we will delve into some non-fiction writing and we will be writing explanation texts linked to our visit to The Training and Safety Centre - the largest Fire-Fighter training facility in the UK.
+We will finish the spring term by writing a mystery narrative in an imaginary world, using 'Amari and the Night Brothers' as our focus text.
 Alongside our writing, we will continue to practise our statutory spellings on a weekly basis as well as studying a broad range of grammar and punctuation objectives that will enhance our writing skills further.

 In Maths we will continue to build on our fraction knowledge and skills and make connections with decimals and percentages.
 We will calculate and solve problems involving decimal numbers and convert fractions to decimals.
 We will also calculate percentages of numbers and then progress to ordering fractions, decimals and percentages.